 Penalties for a Misdemeanor Hit and Run

-If you damaged someone else’s car or another piece of property, then you could be charged with a misdemeanor hit and run.
-If convicted, you might have to spend no more than six months in county jail and pay a fine of up to $1,000.
-You may also need to go on probation for three years and pay restitution for the damage you caused.
-You could get two points on your California driving record as well.
+If you damaged someone else’s car or property, then you could be charged with a misdemeanor hit and run.
+If convicted, you could spend up to six months in county jail and pay a fine up to $1,000.
+You may also be placed on probation for up to three years and required to pay restitution for the damage caused.
+In addition, you could get two points on your California driving record.

 Penalties for a Felony Hit and Run

 If you leave the scene of an accident without identifying yourself and you caused injury to another person – or killed them – then you could be convicted of a misdemeanor or felony hit and run.
 If the conviction is a misdemeanor hit and run, then you would have to pay a fine between $1,000 and $10,000 and spend up to one year in county jail.
 If you’re convicted of a felony hit and run, then you could have to pay a fine between $1,000 and $10,000 and be sentenced to 16 months to three years in state prison.
 If death or a serious injury occurred, then prison time could range between two and four years.